lehtisa/tuni_meep_doc/docs/source/waveguides.rst

    :width: 60%
    :align: center

+Perhaps the overall results are easier to see from the heatmap: the transmittance is better when the wavelength is shorter and when the bend radius is larger.
+These results agree with our intuition.

 ..
 [1] K. Luke, Y. Okawachi, M. R. E. Lamont, A. L. Gaeta, M. Lipson.
 Broadband mid-infrared frequency comb generation in a Si3N4 microresonator.
 Opt.
 Lett.
 40, 4823-4826 (2015)